Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Stability and Compatibility

 \subsection{Compatibility}

-Recent research~\cite{bai2023regression} argued that the pointwise and pairwise loss may not be compatible with each other since they have different global minima.
-Thus, we are curious about the \textit{compatibility} of the two losses within Combined-Pair: the RankNet loss v.s. the BCE loss.
+Recent research~\cite{bai2023regression} argued that the pointwise and pairwise loss may not be compatible since they have different global minima.
+Thus, we are curious about the \textit{compatibility} of the two losses within Combined-Pair: the BCE loss vs. the RankNet loss.
 We refrain from comparing their global minima~\cite{bai2023regression}, as differences in global minima among losses do not inherently indicate incompatibility.
 For instance, while \textit{l1} or \textit{l2} regularization losses do not share the same global minimum as most optimization objectives, they are still effectively utilized in tandem to mitigate overfitting.

 Instead, we investigate the compatibility of these losses by analyzing their gradients, examining whether there is a conflict in gradients between them.
-As shown in Tab.~\ref{tab: compatibility}, the gradients of BCE loss and RankNet loss are always aligned in the same direction.
-Therefore, the optimization directions of the combined-pair loss remain consistent.
+As shown in Tab.~\ref{tab: compatibility}, the BCE loss and RankNet loss gradients are always aligned in the same sign, leading to the same optimization directions by two objectives.
+Therefore, the optimization directions of the combined-pair loss remain compatible without conflict.